-To mark our 30th anniversary issue, a look back over the years at the events which have shaped Decanter – and the wine world – since 1975
+To mark our 30th anniversary issue, we look back over 30 years of Decanter at the events which have shaped Decanter – and the wine world – since 1975

 It is hard to imagine that when Colin and Tony started Decanter back in 1975 on a shoestring they could have foreseen the impact it would have across the wine world.
-The magazine is now read in over 90 countries, from Bordeaux to Brazil, Australia to Latvia, Taiwan to Dubai.
+After 30 years of Decanter, the magazine is now read in over 90 countries, from Bordeaux to Brazil, Australia to Latvia, Taiwan to Dubai.
 Decanter has always been international, with 50% of readers outside the UK.
 (Last year we launched our first foreign language edition, in Hungary.)

 From the start, the magazine struck a chord with wine lovers, whether passionate consumers or members of the trade.
-Its philosophy has remained constant – to seek out the world’s most interesting wines, wherever they are from, and have the most entertaining, respected wine authorities write on them.
+Its philosophy has remained constant of the 30 years of Decanter– to seek out the world’s most interesting wines, wherever they are from, and have the most entertaining, respected wine authorities write on them.

 1976: Our first office, a small premises at Waterloo Station, with a leaky, corrugated iron roof.
 ‘It was a definition of dereliction,’ says Parnell